MamidiRohit/Project2/README.md

 ---

-## Instructions on How to Use the Boosting Tree Model
+## Basic Instructions on How to Use the Boosting Tree Model

 **Importing the Model**

 To use the Boosting Tree Model, import the required classes:

 ```
-from boosting_tree import BoostingTreeModel, MyMSE, MyRSquared, DecisionTreeRegressorCustom
+from boosting_tree.BoostingTreeModel import BoostingTreeModel, MyRSquared, MyMSE
 ```

 ---